anBertoli/go-microservice-project/README.md

 - the Snap Vault CLI application
 - database migrations (postgres)
 - deploy scripts and systemd units
-- a lot of in-code explanations
+- a lot of comments and in-code explanations

 ## Architecture